 If you think this could be of use to you, don’t hesitate to get the help.
 If your school does not connect with you a mobility trainer, you can follow this link to a directory of orientation and mobility services by state: http://www.visionaware.org/directory.aspx?action=results

 Occupational therapists are experts at making home routines and daily tasks easier for people with visual impairments.
 Mine was extraordinary and even flew down to Florida on her personal vacation to visit me and help me set up.
-She aided me by placing tactile bumps on the necessary buttons on a microwave, placing tactile bumps on my dryer and washing machine, and giving me organizational tips on other household items.
+She aided me by placing tactile bumps on the necessary buttons on my microwave, dryer, washing machine, and other household items.
+Additionally, she gave me plenty of organizational tips.
 I highly recommend using the knowledge base of these professionals.
 Here is a website for locating an occupational therapist if your school does not do it for you: https://findanoccupationaltherapist.com

 Working with the City

-The appropriate people to contact about talking cross walks and similar public accessibility concerns varies by state.
+The methods of contacting people about talking crosswalks and similar public accessibility issues vary by state.
 You can contact the Public Works Department, Planning Department, or Transportation Department to ask about talking crosswalks, or to make other city accessibility requests.